kevlabs/barchart/README.md

 };
 ```

+* All above `options` properties must exist in your object unless indicated as 'optional'.
+As a rule of thumb, properties unrelated to styling are mandatory.
 * **Call `BarChart.validateOptionsInput(options)` to validate your input format.** This function will log any formatting error to the console or return the `options` object if all tests are passed successfully.

 4. Call the API function